upf-iula-trl/iula-spinet/README.md

 Spinet, a web services client software, is distributed with SOAPLAB and used to access easily to web services in SOAPLAB system.

+# Basic changes
+* Look & feel.
+* 2 copies of run/reset buttons.
+One above and one below parameters
+* Reset button is renderized as a link.
+So, does not cause confusion with Run button.

 # Installation
 1. Just overwrite files in folder src/etc/webapps